Aerial Application of Water Enhancer Study

 Center of Excellence for Advanced Technology Aerial Firefighting

 Water enhancers (commonly referred to as gels) have been limited in their operational use in recent years.
 As such, their effectiveness has not been thoroughly evaluated through field testing.
 Consequently, wildland fire agencies in Colorado do not have access to information about the availability, use, and effectiveness of water enhancers.
-The Center of Excellence for Advanced Technology Aerial Firefighting (CoE), with support from the Division of Fire Prevention and Control’s (DFPC’s) Aviation Unit and the Bureau of Land Management (BLM), is conducting a study during the 2017 wildland fire season to evaluate the effectiveness of water enhancers on wildfires by using single engine air tankers (SEAT's) to test three products.
+The Center of Excellence for Advanced Technology Aerial Firefighting (CoE), with support from the Division of Fire Prevention and Control’s (DFPC’s) Aviation Unit and the Bureau of Land Management (BLM), is conducting a study during the 2017 and 2018 wildland fire seasons to evaluate the effectiveness of water enhancers on wildfires by using single engine air tankers (SEATs) to test three products.

 Objectives of the Study